AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 ---
 title: Configure service settings
 description: Learn how to configure service settings.
-You can use the Service Management page for configuring the settings for each of the services that are part of AEM forms.
+You can use Service Management page for configuring the settings for each of the services that are part of AEM forms.
 uuid: e95425a4-62f6-473e-b21b-d081c432e02d
 contentOwner: admin
 content-type: reference